 Decolonial

 My research is the first to utilize applied theatre to highlight Egyptian women’s contributions to MENA decoloniality efforts and identity formation, as well as participation in sustainable development.
-My dissertation (February 2023), Performing Decolonial Egyptian Feminism, presents a foundational theoretical praxis for conducting applied and devised theatre in Egypt.
+My dissertation (February 2023), Performing Decolonial Egyptian Feminism, presented a foundational theoretical praxis for conducting applied and devised theatre in Egypt.
+I was nationally recognized by the Egyptian Minister of Expatriate Affairs (2018) and the Ministry of Education in Aswan (2019) for my ecofeminist community-based research with young women.

-I’m graduating with my PhD in Theatre and Performance Studies from the University of Colorado Boulder, where I also received my MA.
-I’m a member of the Child Language Learning Lab in Speech and Language Hearing Sciences, and am also pursuing the graduate certificate in Cognitive Sciences.
+I’m am an Assistant Professor of Theatre and Performance Research, and affiliate faculty of Women and Gender Studies, as well as the Honors in the Major Liaison for the School of Theatre at Florida State University.
+My MA and PhD in Theatre and Performance Studies are from the University of Colorado Boulder, where I was also a member of the Child Language Learning Lab in Speech and Language Hearing Sciences, and pursued a graduate certificate in Cognitive Sciences.
 I hold two Bachelor degrees in Arts Administration and in Theatre, with a minor in Studio Art (Fiber) from the University of Kentucky.

 Upcoming Projects